polkadot-fellows/Evaluations/evidence/pandres95/00005-2025-05-promote-rank-II.md

 By choosing this task as part of my duties in the Fellowship, I achieved three main goals, all of them in line with the description of a Proficient Member (Manifesto §6.3):

 - Demonstrate capacity to execute maintenance tasks: _"they should be demonstrating a readiness to be a network maintainer through increased levels of availability"_
-- Evolving my contributions from an individual perspective, towards working alongside other members of the colective: _"communication/sharing is also very important"_, and
+- Evolving my contributions from an individual perspective, towards working alongside other members of the collective: _"communication/sharing is also very important"_, and
 - Expanding my current understanding of the protocol as a whole, as well as the challenges involved on it: _"clear demonstration of knowledge of the protocol is crucial"_.

 In consequence, during the last year, I have mainly contributed to the bumps of the Polkadot SDK in the runtimes for **[`stable2409-2`](https://github.com/polkadot-fellows/runtimes/pull/490)**, **[`stable2409-4`](https://github.com/polkadot-fellows/runtimes/pull/568)**, and **[`stable2412-4`](https://github.com/polkadot-fellows/runtimes/pull/606)**.